lauratheq/cauldron/README.md

 ## Installation

 1. Head to config.php and insert your user credentials.
-1. Insert the database.sql into your database
+1. Insert the ./setup/database.sql into your database

 ## Developing a plugin